tomwalder/php-gds/README.md

    ->addString('author')
    ->addString('isbn');

-// The Store accepts a Schema object or Kind name as it's second parameter
+// The Store accepts a Schema object or Kind name as it's first parameter
-$obj_book_store = new GDS\Store($obj_gateway, $obj_schema);
+$obj_book_store = new GDS\Store($obj_schema);
 ```

-By default, fields are indexed.
+By default, all fields are indexed.
 An indexed field can be used in a WHERE clause.
 You can explicitly configure a field to be not indexed by passing in `FALSE` as the second parameter to `addString()`.

 If you use a dynamic schema (i.e. do not define on, but just use the Entity name) then all fields will be indexed for that record.